Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ![Progress bar Indeterminate anatomy](/images/progress-bar_indeterminate_anatomy.svg)

 1. **Bar indicator:** The visual element that represents progress.
-It fills up horizontally as the task progresses.
+It animates in and out from left to right.
 2. **Track:** The static area that the bar indicator moves within.

 <br>